andrew-lilley/portfolio/src/posts/complete-react-developer-crxn-clothing/complete-react-developer-crxn-clothing.md

 ## Extras

-For this course more than the others so far, I felt like making additions.
+I have felt like making additions as the course has progressed.
 Perhaps it is because the end product is more aligned to what I do from day to day in my job?
 So far I have added an order complete page and a currency selector.
-This helped me to feel like it was more of a project than a training course.
+I have also leveraged the currency selector to display different price formatting.
+The course just used a static $ in each instance.
+I have moved it all to a separate component.
+This has helped me to feel like I was doing more than just a training course.
 I did consider upgrading the Stripe integration but it does not really fit with what I am doing.
-I have done payment integrations before and I have a growing list of training course that I want to do.
+I have done payment integrations before and I have a growing list of training courses that I want to do.

 ##Useful Links